AlirezaTj99/arpProject/README.md

 ```

+The key '5' is used to stop the drone and key 'Q' to terminate the master prosessor.

+If you're drone stops for 10 seconds you will loose and the watchdog will close all the processors.

 ## Troubleshooting

 Should you experience some weird behavior after launching the application simply try to resize the terminal window, it should solve the bug.